 Sometimes political party committees, political action committees and candidate committees are unable to pay all their bills before dissolving.
 For a candidate committee, dissolution is mandatory.
 Any outstanding debt at the time of dissolution must be resolved in a commercially reasonable manner.
 The term "commercially reasonable manner" is not defined, so it is subject to proof.
 Care should be taken to ensure that this requirement is met.
 If not, any forgiven debt will be treated as a contribution to the committee.
 If a debt is forgiven by a corporation in a manner that is not commercially reasonable, the amount of the forgiven debt would constitute an unlawful contribution to a political party committee, a limited committee or a candidate committee.

-Rule 2.117.
+Rule 2.118.
 Final Report of Contributions and Expenditures.

 A Final Report of Contributions and Expenditures shall include, but not be limited to, the same information that is included on a Report of Contributions and Expenditures and shall cover a period beginning after the last day of the immediately preceding reporting period and ending on the day before the Final Report of Contributions and Expenditures is filed.
-Provided, however, the Final Report of Contributions and Expenditures shall include information about the resolution of debt, if any, by the committee.
+Provided, however, the Final Report of Contributions and Expenditures shall include information about the resolution of debt, if any, and the disposition of tangible assets, if any, by the committee.
+If tangible assets are purchased from a candidate committee by the candidate or a member of the candidate's family, or from a political action committee by an officer or family member of an officer of the political action committee, the purchase price must be fair market value.